 The first assessment is with myself.
 Next, depending on what option is chosen, I may request our clinical psychologist or dietician (which is mandatory when it comes to making a decision as to whether someone is the right candidate for weight loss surgery) to also see a patient.
 We first want to ensure that non-surgical options have been tried.
 However, if we feel that someone is an appropriate candidate for surgery and that is their chosen option, then we can prepare the patient for a procedure in around 2 weeks.

 For those choosing surgery, they will have check-ups during the following year.
-We usually see them a week after the procedure, then every 3, 6 and 12 months.
+We usually see them a week after the procedure, then every three, six, and 12 months.
 Then it becomes once a year.

 What is the criteria for someone to have weight loss procedure/surgery?